DigitalCommons/mykomap/DEVELOPMENT.md

 ## Release process

-In order to avoid problems as described above, the suggested release process, having committed changes to sea-map is:
+In order to avoid problems as described above, the suggested release process, having committed changes to mykomap is:

     git commit -m "my latest change..."
 	npm version $NEW_VERSION